yurikoval/omniauth-slack/README.md

 to specific fields in the AuthHash `info` section (other than `info` fields that are 'required' by the OmniAuth::AuthHash schema spec).

-Application developers are welcome to define their own `info` section directly within the omniauth-slack strategy.
+Application developers are welcome to define their own **`info`** section directly within the omniauth-slack strategy.
+And the same customization can be done for any of the top-level AuthHash sections.

   ```ruby
     class OmniAuth::Strategies::Slack